MoH-Malaysia/covid19-public/epidemic/linelist/README.md

 The cases linelists are split into chunks of 500,000 cases each.
 Variable naming and order is consistent across all files (i.e. the source is a single database file; the data is chunked only when pushed to Github).
 This is to manage file size, especially if and when the dataset is deepened in future.

-All aggregated data on cases available via the Github is derived from this linelist.
+All aggregated data on cases is derived from this linelist.

 1) `date`: yyyy-mm-dd format; date of case
 2) `days_doseN` number of days between the positive sample date and the individual's first/second/third dose (if any); values 0 or less are nulled